 Some members have also reported to us that they tend to hear the rotor noise when the power reserve is low.
 This is because when the power reserve is low, the mainspring is loose, the rotor in the back turns more easily.
 When the power reserve is healthy or full, the rotor in the back also turns less due to a tighter mainspring.

-Do NOT change the date while the watch is in the 8PM to 2AM time zone.
-Changing date using the quick date adjust while the watch is in this time zone has a very high chance of destroying the date changing gears inside the movement.
-If you are not sure if your watch is currently in the AM zone or the PM zone, play it safe and turn the minute and hour hands all the way until you are sure the hands are in the am side.
+Do NOT change the date while the watch is in the 8PM to 2AM time zone (red zone).
+Changing the date while the hands are in the red zone has a very high chance of destroying the date changing gears inside the movement.
+If you are not sure whether your hands are in the in the AM or PM zone, play it safe and turn the minute and hour hands all the way until you are sure the hands are out of the red zone.

 When pulling out the crown, it is important to make sure you pull it out straight.
 Try to avoid any lateral force up or down while pulling.
 This puts the stem of the movement under duress and may cause damage over time.

-Mechanical movements are extremely prone to magnetism.
+Cal.7275 is prone to magnetism.
 If a movement is magnetized it will run wildly.
 Try to keep the watch away from magnets.
 There are many hidden magnets inside electronics such as cell phones, speakers, laptops, and airport scanners.

 If you own mechanical watches, it is always a good idea to learn to check if the watch is magnetized (properly, not with a cell phone app) and how to demagnetize the watch properly.
 It’s easy to learn and a handy skill to have.